Rafaelvsoares/project-01/README.md

 # 1st-Project-Rogue-Like-Game

-For my first project at General Assembly I was given the freedom to build a game of my choicen using grid, `JavaScript`, `HTML` and `CSS`.
+For my first project at General Assembly I was given the freedom to build a game of my choice using grid, `JavaScript`, `HTML` and `CSS`.
 I have a passion for indie games, in particular the roguelike genre, so that's what I chose.

 “Roguelike is a subgenre of role-playing computer games traditionally characterised by a dungeon crawl through procedurally generated levels, turn-based gameplay, grid-based movement, and permanent death of the player character.”